F5 Tower: Construction

 Shoring and excavation began in summer 2008 and was delayed due to economic conditions.
 Construction re-started in the summer of 2014.
 During construction, cables and shoring mechanisms left over from the construction of the Columbia Center in the 1980s were discovered, which led developer Daniels Real Estate to file a lawsuit in August 2015 against the owners of the Columbia Center.
 The building topped-out in July 2016.
 The building officially finished construction in May 2017.

 Incidents

 On September 17, 2016, a construction elevator suddenly dropped multiple floors, injuring one of the three men aboard at the time.
 The exterior elevator was somewhere between the 33rd and 37th floors when high winds caused a power cord to slip and catch on a fall protection net outrigger.

-The building was closed to all workers and visitors on March 2, 2020, for large-scale cleaning after an F5 employee had come into contact with a person carrying COVID-19 coronavirus.
+The building was closed to all workers and visitors on March 2, 2020, for large-scale cleaning after an F5 employee came into contact with a person carrying COVID-19 coronavirus.